 A/B Testing for Travel App Screenshots

-Activity-specific vs general travel is the variable that defines conversion.
+Activity-specific vs general travel is the sharpest first test for a travel listing.

-Travel apps split sharply by use case — backpacking, business travel, family vacation, solo travel — and the A/B test that wins almost always is whether your first frame names the use case or pitches general travel.
+Travel apps split sharply by use case: backpacking, business travel, family vacation, solo travel.
+The A/B test to start with is whether your first frame names the use case or pitches general travel.

 Generate Variants with AIActivity-specific vs general travel positioning